Yoast/wordpress-seo/packages/ui-library/src/components/tooltip-container/docs/component.md

 * It gets the `isVisible` from the context.
 * It hides the Tooltip via the `yst-hidden` className when `isVisible` is false.
 * It forwards any props to the Tooltip element.

+**Note**: The tooltip is the same element, so if you want to override styling like `display`.
+You should add a container inside.